MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 * *https_keystore_keypassword* (undef)
   Certificates keystore key password.
 If not specified, *https_keystore_password* is used.

 Consider also checking POSIX ACL support in the system and enable *acl* in Hadoop module.
-It's usefull for more pedantic rights on ssl-\*.xml files, which needs to be read by Hadoop additions (like HBase).
+It's useful for more pedantic rights on ssl-\*.xml files, which needs to be read by Hadoop additions (like HBase).

 <a name="multihome"></a>